barthelemyreboul/polymarket_digital_econ/README.md

 - python >=3.13
 - see the "requirements.txt" file
-- no need of credentials to access the API
+- no need for credentials to access the API
 ---

 ## Run the code